-The Flora Women's Mini Marathon is the biggest all women's event of its kind in the world.
-It has grown from its beginnings in 1983 with almost 9,000 participants to a staggering 40,395 women participating in 2012
+The Women's Mini Marathon is the biggest all women's event of its kind in the world.
+This year's event will take place on Bank Holiday Monday the 1st June 2015.
+It has grown from its beginnings in 1983 with almost 9,000 participants to a staggering 40,717 women participating in 2013

-Since 1983 nearly 780,000 women have entered the event - and the Flora Women's Mini Marathon had a record field of over 40,000 in 2012.
-This event has grown as women’s interest in their own health and vitality has developed over the last three decades.
+Since 1983 nearly 780,000 women have entered the event and it has grown as women’s interest in their own health and vitality has developed over the last three decades.

 Our mission is to organise a world-class event in a safe environment and enable participants to raise much needed funds for charities.
 We are committed to promoting the development of a healthy lifestyle and giving women an opportunity to participate in the sport of athletics.

 - It is the biggest all-women’s event of its kind in the world.

 - Since it was first run in 1983, there has been a total entry of nearly 780,000 women.

 - Since 2007 the numbers taking part have exceeded 40,000 every year, with a record number of 40,717 taking part in 2013.

 - Approximately 137 million euro has been raised for charity since its beginning in 1983

 - About 25 miles of specially designed ribbon is used for the medals

 - 14 bands and dancers provide entertainment to add to the carnival atmosphere of the day.